 4. Attend faculty activities

-Most faculties will host some events for freshers in the first few weeks, this gives you a chance to meet other freshers in your course, but also professors and older students.
+Most faculties will host some events for new starters in the first few weeks, this gives you a chance to meet other freshers in your course, but also professors and older students.
 It's an excellent opportunity to network, as advice from older students really comes in handy when all the work starts to come in.

 5. Try out freshers activities out of your comfort zone